India’s Dowry Culture

 In virtually every corner of the globe women are denied basic human rights, beaten, raped, and killed by men.
 This happened yesterday, it is happening right now, and it will happen tomorrow.
 In many regions of the world, longstanding customs put considerable pressure on women to accept abuse.
 Patriarchal oppression is seen all over the world, where a woman’s sole purpose in life is to serve her father, brothers, and husband for the entirety of her existence.
 These women are viewed as second-class citizens and controlled, dominated, and undervalued by modern-day society.
 This lifelong cycle of violence is a manifestation of the historically unequal power relations between women and men.

 Violence against women has a long history in the world, but especially in India.
-The country’s extreme caste system, cultural customs and gender inequality have aided in the creation a male dominated society.
+The country’s extreme caste system, cultural customs, and gender inequality have aided in the creation a male dominated society.
 This extreme gender inequality and the continuation of a “culture of silence” are the foremost reasons that violence in India has persisted.

-One of India’s more extreme evidence of abuse is seen through dowry practices, commonly found throughout India amongst Hindus, Muslims and Christians.
+One of India’s more extreme evidence of abuse is seen through dowry practices, commonly found throughout India amongst Hindus, Muslims, and Christians.
 Dowry transactions go way back in Indian culture.
 Traditionally, dowry customs were an act of love as parents would gift their daughter with a dowry when she entered marriage.
 These gifts range from money to real estate and entitled a woman to be a full member of the husband’s family, allowing her to enter the marital home with her own wealth.
-It was seen as a substitute for inheritance, offering some security to the wife and was a gift from her family.
+It was seen as a substitute for an inheritance, offering some security to the wife, and was a gift from her family.

 As times changed, the pressures of cash economy, introduced under British colonial rule, the dowry like many of the structures of pre-capitalist India, was transformed into a vital source of income for families desperate to meet pressing social needs.
 Under many burdens such as heavy land taxes, peasant families are compelled to find cash where they can or they lose their land.
 As a result, the dowry has increasingly become a common source of income for the husband’s family.
 It is seen as a dreaded payment on demand that follows the marriage, equating to a family paying a man to wed their daughter, in which the groom works with his family to demand the maximum price for marriage.